L2-D2/fg-tswiki/Anatomy.md

 Ports allow other hardware to interact with the computer.

-A miniscule list of various ports is:
+A minuscule list of various ports is:

 * VGA (video)